abbott567/blog/src/posts/a-look-at-the-new-wai-aria-1-3-draft/content.md

 This new attribute should allow us to provide more context for screen readers, whilst simultaneously keeping it shortened for Braille keyboards.

-The ARIAL Braille label attribute is closely related to the ARIA label attribute, and should not be used without it.
+The ARIA Braille label attribute is closely related to the ARIA label attribute, and should not be used without it.
 Think of it as an extension of `aria-label` rather than a standalone attribute.

 In the following example, imagine you have a reset button on an application form, you could offer a visual icon for sighted users, additional context in the label for screen reader users, and a more concise option for Braille users.